ahmadexp/IEEE-3335/06 - Performance Specifications/README.md

 TimeCard performance encompasses the precision, stability, and accuracy with which the device maintains and delivers time and / or frequency.

 Performance metrics for the applicable oscillator/s shall be provided.
-These should include frequency accuracy and temperature stability.
+These shall include frequency accuracy and temperature stability.

 Performance metrics applicable for operation ithin the applicable use case should be provided.
 Those metrics should be characterized under both **locked** (synchronized) and **holdover** operating conditions.